Utkarsh23072410/streamlit/README.md

 # streamlit
-learning to buil PC applications
+learning to buil POC applications

+Created one prediction model to calculate the price of the car using LI model using user input features